daKmoR/testing-workflow-for-web-components/README.md

 #### How come we have 100% test coverage?

 Lets first try to understand how code coverage work :thinking:
-The way code coverage gets messured is by applying a form of `instrumentation`.
+The way code coverage gets measured is by applying a form of `instrumentation`.
-In short before our code is executed it gets changed (`instrumented`) and it behaves something like this:
+In short, before our code is executed it gets changed (`instrumented`) and it behaves something like this:

 **Note:** This is a super simplified version to show the concept
 ```js